MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-sql-server-change-data-capture.md

 This article shows you how to add a SQL Server on VM DB Change Data Capture (CDC) source to an eventstream.

 The SQL Server on VM DB (CDC) source connector for Fabric event streams allows you to capture a snapshot of the current data in a SQL Server database on VM.
-Currently, SQL Server on VM DB (CDC) is supported from the following services:
+Currently, SQL Server on VM DB (CDC) is supported from the following services where the databases can be accessed publicly:
 - **SQL Server on Azure Virtual Machines**
 - **Amazon RDS for SQL Server**
 - **Amazon RDS Custom for SQL Server**